apoorv33/ARM_Spec/README.md

         functionality: <Create>
 ```
   * [GITHUB_WORKSPACE](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners) is the environment variable provided by GitHub which represents the root of your repository.

+### Output of the Action:

+Each ARM template deployment will result in export of an output, that can be used in subsequent Actions.
+For example the output is called resourceID then it will be accessible with ${{ steps.STEP.outputs.resourceID }}

 ### Configure Azure credentials as GitHub Secret: